Enjoy A Delightful Day Trip to Georgian Bay Islands National Park

 Make sure to have plenty of water, especially if you’re visiting in the peak of summer.
 I absolutely love my Hydroflask water bottle.
 It keeps my water cold longer than any other bottle I’ve owned which I definitely appreciate on those hot summer days!
 Don’t forget to bring some snacks too because a hangry hiker does not make for a fun time.
 Trail mix is often my go-to since it’s easy to pack!

 Hot summer days also mean plenty of sunshine so don’t forget to pack the sunscreen!
 As I have very fair skin, I often opt for a stronger sunscreen.
-I really like this Sun Bum sunscreen as it’s light, doesn’t have that awful sunscreen smell and doesn’t make you feel super oily which I hate.
+Hawaiian Tropic Sunscreen is my favourite as it’s light, doesn’t have that awful sunscreen smell and doesn’t make you feel super oily which I hate.

 Also, there are some wooded areas across the island which mosquitoes call home, so bug repellent is a key item.
-I always have this travel size bug spray on me in the summer but if you’re camping overnight, I’d say it’s worth having a larger bottle handy.
+I always have this travel size bug spray on me in the summer but if you’re camping overnight, I’d say it’s worth having a larger bottle handy – especially since this one protects against ticks as well.
 I normally try to use eco-friendly options like a lemongrass essential oil but citrus oils can cause phototoxic burns when exposed to UV rays for too long.
 I also find that mosquitoes in Northern Ontario think this is cute and I’ll still get eaten alive so I opt for the more potent bug sprays.

 Lastly, don’t forget the hiking essentials.
 A sturdy pair of hiking shoes or boots are always a good idea.
-I personally love my Keens though they aren’t waterproof so I’ve been eyeing some of these great options from Decathlon.
+I personally love great options like this from Decathlon.
 As for clothing, I like having a t-shirt or tank-top and knee-length tights which help you stay cool in the sun but will keep you warm in the shade.
 You’ll find there can be quite the temperature difference, especially on a windy day!

 If you plan on swimming at all, don’t forget a towel to help you dry off.
 Otherwise, you’ll be hiking soaking wet after your dip in Georgian Bay!
 I don’t know about you but I hate feeling like I’ve peed myself because of a wet bathing suit under my clothes.